• eResearch

 For those you wish to get more from their Matlab program, it is recommended to have a look at the Matlab lab Parallel toolbox (which we have licenses for).
 See https://www.mathworks.com/products/parallel-computing.html for more information.

 This toolbox allows to harness the computing power of HPC by spreading the computational workload across multiple CPU’s.
-Thus even thought you may request 12 CPU’s in your interactive session, unless you use this toolbox, Matlab may only be running on one CPU core.
+Even thought you may request 12 CPU’s in your interactive session, unless you use this toolbox, Matlab may only be running on one CPU core.

 Solving Matlab jobs non-interactively